cxzhang93/dapp-workshop/README.md

 ```

 The workshop-specific changes focus on reproducible local startup and compatibility.
 They do not replace the original user interfaces.
 Source commits and license boundaries are recorded in [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md).

-## Suggested live demos

-- **Lock:** connect MetaMask, deploy with a short future deadline, inspect the contract balance, unlock as owner, and withdraw.
-Ask students which actions create wallet confirmations.
-- **Election:** create an election through the original form, open its address, and add a constituency.
-Trace one request from React to Express and then to the factory contract.
-- **Tokenization:** use the local burner wallet or MetaMask, mint an NFT, open an incognito window for a second address, transfer the token, and verify `ownerOf` plus the `Transfer` event.

-Detailed speaking cues and fallback steps are in [docs/PRESENTER-GUIDE.md](docs/PRESENTER-GUIDE.md).

 ## Troubleshooting